 We of course did all of the traditional touristy things like going to Central Park, Grand Central Station, the 9/11 Memorial, the Statue of Liberty and the High Line.
 I think we walked more in those four days than we ever had in our lives.
 We made our way throughout most of Manhattan, either by foot or by car.
 Oh, and who the heck knew how expensive cab rides were?!?!
 Not me, that’s for sure.
 We ended up spending a pretty penny just on taxis alone.
 Oy.

 And OF COURSE we ate lots of amazing food.
 I was very impressed with how many 100% gluten-free restaurants and bakeries NYC had.
-They were all amazing, and we definitely ate WAY too many baked goods from all of the BOMB bakeries.
+They were all amazing, and we definitely ate WAY too many baked goods from all of the amazing bakeries.
 We were in gluten-free Heaven, and we enjoyed every sugar filled bite.
 Get ready for an obnoxious amount of pictures, both food and fun –>

 Babycakes NYC -> This place was SO cute, especially the employees outfits.
-We got a savory scone and a few different flavors of donuts, and they were all BOMB.
+We got a savory scone and a few different flavors of donuts, and they were all delicious.
 We ended up eating waaaaay too many donuts at that place.

 The Little Beet -> The crazy plant lady in me came out in this place, I was completely in love with this wall.
 Give me all the plants!
 We also loved the food, so simple and delicious.
 Everything was gluten-free, and I love the ‘healthy fast food’ vibe they had.
 I got the teriyaki chicken with slaw and brown rice, and Kenny got the salmon, sweet potato and roasted veggies.